Guidance for those attending face to face worship at BRMC

 - The toilet in the choir vestry can be used during this time in an emergency.

-- In the first phase the rest of the building (corridor/vestry/upstairs/hall etc) will be closed.
+- Other areas of the building (corridor/vestry/upstairs/hall etc) will be closed.
 This reduces the amount of cleaning that needs undertaking by our volunteers.

 - As we learn from the first few weeks, or as guidance and legislation changes,